CV

 2005

-24/7 at Work, installation, Window Box Series, Mount Saint Vincent University Art Gallery, Halifax
+24/7 at Work, related drug store toiletries and library books, Window Box Series installation, Mount Saint Vincent University Art Gallery, Halifax

-Sorry, large-scale inkjet prints, McMaster Museum of Art, Hamilton, Canada
+SORRY, large-scale inkjet prints, McMaster Museum of Art, Hamilton, ON

 2004